minjung9898/NYCDataAccessVisualization/README.md

 - Select each geometry data and draw a polygon following the base map.
 Save as selected area into csv files.
 (Hand drawing is availble in QGIS)
 - Per each layer, you can select icon color or design.

-I would rather recommend to go to the file "Manhattan_Access.qgz", select each layer and right click -> Export -> Save feature as -> select file type (could be anything, geojson, csv, and shapefile) -> select the location you want to save (must direct the location) -> name the file and save.
+I would rather recommend going to the file "Manhattan_Access.qgz", select each layer and right click -> Export -> Save feature as -> select file type (could be anything, geojson, csv, and shapefile) -> select the location you want to save (must direct the location) -> name the file and save.
 The Qgis project includes all the data for Manhattan area.

 Recomended Tutorials: